Gantt planning guide • reviewed March 14, 2026

 Look for software that makes dependencies, milestones, owners, and schedule changes easy to understand and act on.
 The best tools do not just visualize dates.
 They help teams build a realistic schedule, spot risk early, and explain timeline changes without rebuilding the story somewhere else.

-What is the difference between project timeline software and Gantt chart software?
+What is the difference between a timeline maker and Gantt chart software?

-Project timeline software is the broader category for visual scheduling and milestone planning.
-Gantt chart software is a more specific approach that typically shows tasks as bars across a timeline with dependencies, dates, and progress.
+A timeline maker is the broader category for creating a project schedule, timeline examples, and milestone views.
+Gantt chart software is more specific about task bars, dependencies, progress, and date relationships.
 In practice, buyers usually care less about the label and more about whether the tool makes schedule changes operational for the team.

 When do teams outgrow board-only planning and need Gantt?